SAP-samples/teched2022-DA161/exercises/ex1/README.md

 13. Click on the arrow beside Finance to expand the Account
 14. Click on the arrow beside Operating Income to expand the Account
 15. Click on **Gross Profit**
-16. Click anywhere outside the Account selection drop down menu to collapse it
+16. Click anywhere outside the Account selection dropdown menu to collapse it

 ![image](https://user-images.githubusercontent.com/112718519/199083860-4b4fe42e-e30c-4d16-ba7a-89e54192ae0a.png)